bastienbosser/raspberry_project/Website.md

 ### Third Step: Upload and database

 We wanted to bring an additional feature: upload a video and encode it directly.
 To do so, we implemented an upload button linked to a file called upload.php that manage the operations.

+Indeed, we found a useful php function:

+       exec ( string $command [, array &$output [, int &$return_var ]] ) : string

+This way, we can execute the same command lines to encode the video automtically after uploading a video.